neoforged/Documentation/docs/misc/resourcelocation.md

 The variant is appended to the regular resource location, along with a `#`.
 For example, the full name of the diamond sword's item model is `minecraft:diamond_sword#inventory`.
 However, in most contexts, the `inventory` variant can be omitted.

 `ModelResourceLocation` is a [client only][sides] class.
-This means that servers referencing this class will crash with a `NoClassDefError`.
+This means that servers referencing this class will crash with a `NoClassDefFoundError`.

 ## `ResourceKey`s